Rally for Mali

-The Rally for Mali (French: Rassemblement pour le Mali) is a Malian political party created by Ibrahim Boubacar Keïta (a former president of Mali) in June 2001.
-In 2013, Keita was elected President of Mali following several unsuccessful attempts, and the party took first place in parliamentary elections, winning 66 seats, although not enough for a majority.
+The Rally for Mali (Rassemblement pour le Mali, RPM) is a Malian political party created by former president Ibrahim Boubacar Keïta in June 2001.

+The RPM is a full member of the Socialist International.
+The symbol of the party is a weaver.

+History

 In October 2000, Ibrahim Boubacar Keïta, the former prime minister of Mali, resigned from incumbent President Alpha Oumar Konaré's party, the Alliance for Democracy in Mali-African Party for Solidarity and Justice (ADEMA-PASJ), over which he had presided since 1994.
-With activists and executives in tow, Keïta created the movement Alternative 2002 in February 2001 to back his bid for president.
+In February 2001, with activists and executives in tow, Keïta created the movement Alternative 2002 to back his bid for president.
 The Rally for Mali followed in June.

-In the first round of the presidential election, held in April 2002, Keïta won 21.04% of the vote, finishing third, after the official candidate of the ADEMA-PASJ, Soumaïla Cissé, and the winner, Mali's next president, Amadou Toumani Touré.
+In the first round of the presidential election, held in April 2002, Keïta won 21.04% of the vote, finishing third, after the official candidate of the ADEMA-PASJ, Soumaïla Cissé, and the winner, former acting president Amadou Toumani Touré.